Dollar, stocks slide as virus, social trading cools sentiment

 AstraZeneca offered eight million more doses of its COVID-19 vaccine to the European Union after it unexpectedly announced cuts in supplies last week.
 But the bloc said that was far short of what was originally promised, an EU official told Reuters on Friday.

-New variants of the novel coronavirus have also prolonged lockdowns and delayed expectations of an economic rebound.
+New variants of the novel coronavirus have prolonged lockdowns and delayed expectations of an economic rebound.

 Click here tmsnrt.rs/2EmTD6j for an interactive chart on the vaccine race.

 The U.S. dollar retreated from its highest level since mid-November against the yen as investors rebalanced portfolios for month-end.
-The greenback slid 0.45% and was slightly lower against an index of currencies, falling 0.052%.
+The greenback slid 0.48% against the yen and traded little changed against an index of currencies, falling 0.001%.

 Bitcoin jumped as much as 14% to a two-week high after Tesla Inc chief Elon Musk tagged the cryptocurrency in his Twitter biography.